ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 	*
 		- x_l

-		- is a scalar variable of type T, that holds the value :math:`x^l` of the lower bound on the optimization variable :math:`x`.
+		- is a scalar variable of type T, that holds the value $x^l$ of the lower bound on the optimization variable $x$.

 	*
 		- x_u

-		- is a scalar variable of type T, that holds the value :math:`x^u` of the upper bound on the optimization variable :math:`x`.
+		- is a scalar variable of type T, that holds the value $x^u$ of the upper bound on the optimization variable $x$.

 .. index:: pair: function; ugo_reset_control
 .. _doxid-galahad__ugo_8h_1a51fa6faacfb75c3dcad44befd2e6cb40: